 If you have encountered a stomach upset, as most people have, you know that it can be a cause of great discomfort.
-It can leave you feeling weak and nauseous while causing symptoms such as diarrhoea, indigestion, and vomiting.
+It can leave you feeling weak and nauseous while causing symptoms such as diarrhoea, indigestion, excessive gas or bloating and vomiting.

 The good news is that you can control these symptoms by controlling your diet until your stomach upset passes.
-Here’s a list of foods that you should eat and those you should avoid while treating a stomach upset.
+Here’s a list of foods that you should eat and those you should avoid while treating a case of stomach upset or food poisoning.

 What You Should Eat

 If your body is rejecting solid foods, don’t force yourself to eat.
 Instead, consume semi-solid foods such as soup or coconut water.
-Your body should be able to keep them down and they will help replenish essential minerals such as potassium, calcium, and sodium that your body might have lost.
+Your body should be able to keep them down and they will help replenish essential minerals like potassium, calcium, and sodium that your body can lose when you have irregular bowel movements.

 Foods that are bland and easy to digest are good to eat when you are fighting an upset stomach.
 Plain white rice is your best bet.
 Avoid eating brown rice as it can be hard for your stomach to digest.
-White rice is also low in fibre and will help stop diarrhoea.
+White rice, being a refined carbohydrate, is also low in fibre and will help stop the common symptoms of diarrhoea.

 Toast made from white flour or maida is another example of a bland, low fibre food that can help neutralise excess stomach acid and stop diarrhoea.
 Avoid eating toast made from fibre-rich whole grains such as wheat as they can make diarrhoea related symptoms worse.